timofeysie/acknowledge/notes/Core Java.md

-#Duration:  150 minutes#
+###OCAJ7###
+- Duration:  150 minutes
-#Number of Questions: 90#
+- Number of Questions: 90
 22 minutes x 4
 1.6 minutes a question
-22 questions/37 minutes a quarter
+22 questions a quarter
-45 questions/75 minutes a half
+45 questions a 75 minutes a half

 ###TOC###
 Rules of Promotion